Exploring Performance-Productivity Trade-offs in AMT Runtimes: A Task Bench Study of Itoyori, ItoyoriFBC, HPX, and MPI: Implementation

 \subsection{Itoyori}

-Our Itoyori implementation uses the PGAS cache to minimize data movement overhead.
+Our Itoyori implementation employs a nested fork-join~(NFJ) programming style combined with PGAS-based data access.
+We use the PGAS cache to minimize data movement overhead.
 We employ two global data structures to store task outputs, alternating their roles (input/output) between time steps to eliminate redundant copying.
-The computation begins with a root task that spawns child tasks corresponding to the current time step.
+The computation begins with a root task that spawns child tasks for the current time step.
 Similar to the MPI and HPX implementations, the Itoyori implementation contains a barrier between time steps.